buhrmi/buhrmi/README.md

 # Hi, I'm buhrmi

-I'm a web developer and founder of the [Shitcoin Society](https://www.shitcoinsociety.com).
-Currently living in Da Nang, Vietnam.
-Here you can find some open source stuff.
+I'm the founder of the [Shitcoin Society](https://www.shitcoinsociety.com).
+Currently living in Da Nang, Vietnam, where I write my useless code and occasionally [stream music on Twitch](https://buhrmi.tv).
+Here you can find some open source stuff:

 ### [Inertia X](https://github.com/buhrmi/inertiax)